 To create your sustainable garden, some things are just too good to pass up.
 Compost, mulch and worms all help to condition your soil and retain moisture, and you can get beneficial insects to work with you to keep your plants healthy, sustainably.

-- An insectary: A garden plot, or even a series of pots on a balcony, with at least seven different plant species of varying heights attracts various beneficial bugs to your sustainable garden.
-Good candidates to plant include amaranthus, coriander, cosmos, dill, lemon balm, parsley, tansy and yarrow.
+A garden plot, or even a series of pots on a balcony, with at least seven different plant species of varying heights attracts various beneficial bugs to your sustainable garden.
+Good candidates to plant include: Amaranthus, coriander, cosmos, dill, lemon balm, parsley, tansy and yarrow.

 Some Sustainable Plants for Albury's Climate